Adetobaa/alx-low_level_programming/0x14-bit_manipulation/README.md

-This project is on the applicatiob of binary in C - programming
+This project is on the application of binary in C - programming (0x14.
+C - Bit manipulation)